Skip to content

 For questions on Cannabis research:

-Any UCM researcher who wishes to pursue research that involves marijuana research or industrial hemp, or whose research is sponsored by the marijuana industry should, prior to commencement of any such research, consult with the Office of Research and Economic Development.
-Please contact cannabisresearch@ucmerced.edu.
+Any UCM researcher who wishes to pursue research that involves marijuana research or industrial hemp, or whose research is sponsored by the marijuana industry should, prior to commencement of any such research, consult with the Office of Research Compliance and Intergrity.
+Please contact rci@ucmerced.edu

 Guidance and Policies